johnjosephhorton/latexlog2html/README.md

 latexlog2html
 =============

-This is script for turning a LaTeX log file into an more-pleasant-to-read [HTML file](http://dl.dropboxusercontent.com/u/420874/permanent/sample.html).
+This is script for turning a LaTeX log file into a more-pleasant-to-read [HTML file](http://dl.dropboxusercontent.com/u/420874/permanent/sample.html).
-It lists all the errors in warnings as an ordered list at the top of the HTML file, with internal hyperlinks to the actual in situ wwarnings and error messages.
+It lists all the errors and warnings from the log file as ordered lists at the top of the HTML file, with internal hyperlinks to the actual in situ warnings/errors.

 How it works
 ------------